 Entries for this contest have closed.
 You can view the winning images here

-This year’s contest will run until 12 June 2022 at noon CET.
-Submissions will be evaluated by an international panel of astrophotographers and astronomy educators who will consider not only the aesthetic and technical qualities of the images, but also the educational value of each entry in the context of primary and secondary school teaching.
-In the educational context, it helps to present a constellation in a wide field with other nearby bright stars or constellations visible for reference.
-A picture may show more than one constellation and other celestial patterns.
+Entries must be submitted by the deadline of 30 June 2023 at noon CET.
+Submissions will be evaluated by an international panel of astrophotographers and astronomy educators, who will consider not only the aesthetic and technical qualities of the images, but also the educational value of each entry in the context of primary and secondary school teaching.

-- Abd El Fdy Morcos (National Research Institute of Astronomy and Geophysics, Egypt)
+- Abd El Fady Morcos (National Research Institute of Astronomy and Geophysics, Egypt)

 - Bum-Suk Yeom (Jeollabukdo Office of Education Institute of Science, South Korea)

 - Elisa Di Carlo (Istituto Nazionale di Astrofisica, Italy)